bassyboi/Tornado-ground-scoring/README.md

 ```

 Populate the catalog with historical or forecast storm-day observations.
 When the post-analysis window (plus optional lead/lag
-days) contains at least one entry that falls within the AOI buffer, the full Sentinel processing pipeline runs and writes both
+days) contains at least one entry that falls within the AOI buffer, the full Sentinel processing pipeline runs and writes
-GeoJSON (`docs/data/changes.geojson`) and KML (`docs/data/changes.kml`) outputs.
+`docs/data/changes_features.geojson`, `docs/data/changes_scored.geojson`, `docs/data/summary.json`, and the companion KML overlay.
 If no storm events are found, the command
 skips the expensive remote sensing steps, clears previous change layers by writing empty GeoJSON/KML stubs, and exits with a
 message indicating that no storm day was detected.
 In `auto` mode the backfill search keeps extending the post window until it
 reaches the earliest/latest catalog event that also satisfies the AOI and hazard filters, so new reports are picked up as soon